fabric8io-images/fish-pepper/README.md

-## fish-pepper - Spicing up your ocean life
+## fish-pepper - Spice up your ocean life

 `fish-pepper` allows you to create many similar Dockerfiles based on templates.
-The problem when authoring Dockerfiles for various situations is that you only can use *inheritance* within Dockerfiles easily and there is no direct support for  *compositions* when building Docker images.
+When creating Dockerfiles for various use cases you can only use *inheritance* with a base Dockerfile.
+However, often *compositions* would better fit but there is no direct support for Dockerfiles yet.

-This is especially hurtful when you want you create some *base images* for other images.
+This is especially hurtful when you want to create some *base images* for other images.
 Consider a **Java base image**: Some users might require Java 7, some want Java 8.
-For running Miroservices a JRE might be sufficient in other use cases you will need a full JDK.
-Theses four variants are all quite similar with respect to the documentation, Dockerfiles and support files.
-Copy-and-paste is not a good solution when you consider that these images evolve over time or when you have even more parameters.
+For running Miroservices a JRE might be sufficient in other use cases you need a full JDK.
+Theses four variants are all quite similar with respect to documentation, Dockerfiles and support files like startup scripts.
+Copy-and-paste might work but is not a good solution considering the image evolution over time or introducing even more parameters.

-With `fish-pepper` you can use flexible templates which are filled with variations of the base image (`'version' : [ 'java7', 'java8'], 'type': ['jdk', 'jre']`) and which will create multiple, similar Dockerfile setups.
+With `fish-pepper` you can use flexible templates which are filled with variations of the base image (like `'version' : [ 'java7', 'java8']`, `'type': ['jdk', 'jre']`) and which will create multiple, similar Dockerfile builds.
+The [example](example) below dives into this example in more details.

-The generated directories can be used to create the images directly with `fish-pepper` against a running Docker daemon or they can be used as automated Dockerhub builds when checked in into git.
+The generated build files can also be used directly to create the images with `fish-pepper` against a running Docker daemon or they can be used as automated Dockerhub builds when checked in into git.